What Are Matcha Butter Cookies?

 Decorating

-- The decoration is up to you, but I used chocolate to coat the tree trunks.
-Melt 50 g milk chocolate and use a spoon to spread it over the tree trunk.To stick decorations to the surface, use 1 tbsp powdered sugar with a tiny drizzle of milk or lemon juice and mix until combined.
+- Customize the cookies with your own decorations.
+If you want to cover the trunks, melt 50 g chocolate using your preferred method and use a spoon to spread it over the cookie.To stick toppings of your choice (or other decorations) to the top, mix 1 tbsp powdered sugar with a tiny drizzle of milk or lemon juice and mix until combined.
 It should have a thick consistency.
 (If it's too runny, add more powdered sugar.)
+Use a chopstick to dab the top with the sugar paste and attach the stars.
+You could also sprinkle with powdered sugar for a snowy finish.

 This looks amazing.
 I am wondering if I can substitute with a gluten free flour.